deepsearch-ai/deepsearch/README.md

 3. Embeddings from this are then added to a vector database (configurable)
 4. Search APIs that help relevant data (across all multimedia types) from the vector database.

+Our documentation [here](deepsearch.readthedocs.io/en/latest/) has a more updated set of instructions and details

-# Instructions to run the UI
+# Instructions to run the UIst

 1. Navigate to the root folder of the repo
 2. poetry shell && poetry lock && poetry install